Cheese puffs? Iran says Haley showed fabricated Houthi proof

 NEW YORK — To the Trump administration, the recovered missile fragments were incontrovertible proof that Iran was illicitly arming Yemen's Houthi rebels.
-Yet Iranian Foreign Minister Mohammad Javad Zarif brushed it off Tuesday as little more than cheese puffs.
+Yet Iranian Foreign Minister Mohammad Javad Zarif is brushing it off as little more than cheese puffs.

 Zarif, in an Associated Press interview, said that one such logo was from the Standard Institute of Iran, which he said regulates consumer goods - not weapons.